bootdotdev/blog/content/computer-science/ai.md

 Lawyers are paid a lot of money to write contracts in natural language.
 Why?
 Because it's *really hard* to write natural language that describes a contract.
 It's actually *easier* and *simpler* to use a language that's more explicit and less ambiguous.

-I believe that in the medium term AI will continue to be used to generate code, but the people who can inspect, debug, and modify code will continue to be in high demand, becaues getting the details right matters.
+AI will continue to be used to generate code, but because the output is *code*, not *English*, I believe that the people who can inspect, debug, and modify code will continue to be in high demand in the medium term.
 The tools developers use will keep evolving, and the trend of finding better and better layers of abstraction will continue.